BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Hazard-Overlay/readme.md

 Tabular Analysis:
 9. Resulting dissolve table used for Summary Statistics procedure based on in/out hazards for SUM of total area calculations
 10. 3 Tables were then created for Fault zones, liquefaction (susceptibility and study areas), and landslide (susceptibility and study areas).
-11. 3 Feature classes determined based on True denotations (dissolved on ‘True’) then associated with the 3 tables.
+11. 3 Feature classes determined based on True denotations (dissolved on ‘True’) then associate with the 3 tables.
 12. Projected feature classes were then unprojected to WGS84 for display processes for the Parcel Hazard application.